shravani-radhakrishnan/SIMAT/README.md

-This repository contains the database and code used in the paper [Embedding Arithmetic for Text-driven Image Transformation](https://arxiv.org/abs/2112.03162) (Guillaume Couairon, Holger Schwenk, Matthijs Douze,  Matthieu Cord)
+This repository contains code used in the paper [Embedding Arithmetic for Text-driven Image Transformation](https://arxiv.org/abs/2112.03162) (Guillaume Couairon, Holger Schwenk, Matthijs Douze,  Matthieu Cord)

-The inspiration for this work are the geometric properties of word embeddings, such as Queen ~ Woman + (King - Man).
 We extend this idea to multimodal embedding spaces (like CLIP), which let us semantically edit images via "delta vectors".

 Transformed images can then be retrieved in a dataset of images.